 Barrackpore mechanic shot 6 times

-BARRACKPORE police are investigating the shooting yesterday of a 32-year-old mechanic at Rochard Douglas Road shortly before noon.
+BARRACKPORE police are investigating the shooting on Monday of a 32-year-old mechanic at Rochard Douglas Road shortly before noon.

 Faraz Ali, 32, was shot six times while he was repairing a vehicle in his garage.
 The incident happened at about 11.30 am, when another employee and family members ran for cover when a silver-coloured Nissan Versa reversed into the garage.